Kampong Pintu Malim

-Facilities
+Infrastructure

 Pintu Malim Primary School is the village's government primary school.
 It also shares grounds with Pintu Malim Religious School, the village's government school for the country's Islamic religious primary education.

 The village mosque is Kampong Pintu Malim Mosque; the construction began in 1995 and completed in 1997.
 It can accommodate 1,000 worshippers.

+Pulau Ambok (Monkey Island), located in the former Kampong Petagian near the Pintu Malim Mosque and the Haji Abdul Latif Timber Mill, is historically significant for several events.
+It served as a stronghold where Pengiran Bendahara Sakam trained Brunei warriors for the battle against the Spanish forces during the 1578–1579 Castilian War.
+Additionally, it was the site of a civil war between Sultan Abdul Hakkul Mubin and Bendahara Pengiran Muhyiddin.
+During this conflict, the island was used as a defensive fort for Muhyiddin as he awaited an attack from Mubin's forces from Kuala Sungai Brunei.